 Communication from the College

 Communication from the High School Relations Office is primarily done via email.
 The email that a student submitted when applying online is the email the High School Relations Office will use to communicate information to students.
 Students are responsible for any information that is emailed to them and for maintaining an up-to-date email address.
 If the student's email changes, it can be updated through the Student Kiosk.
-Instructors, Student Activities, the Registrar and various other departments on campus use the college issued student email to communicate.
+Instructors, Student LIFE, the Registrar and various other departments on campus use the college issued student email to communicate.
 Students are also responsible for information in that email.
 If you want to learn about how to forward your college email to your personal email, click here.

 Guides for Parents